-For parcels despatched from one of the two countries for delivery in the other, the territorial rates of the United Kingdom shall be Fr.
-1.00, Fr.
-1.85 and Fr.
-3.15 for parcels not exceeding 1 kg.
-(2 lb.), 5 kg.
-(11 lb.) and 10 kg.
-(22 lb.), respectively; and the territorial rates of Yugoslavia shall be Fr.
-0.85, Fr.
-1.25 and Fr.
-2.25 for parcels not exceeding 1 kg.
-(2 lb.), 5 kg.
-(11 lb.) and 10 kg.
-(22 lb.), respectively.
+(2 lb.), 3 kgs (7 lb.), 5 kgs (11 lb.), 10 kgs (22 lb.) in weight respectively; and the territorial rates of the Countries of the Levant under French Mandate shall be fr.
+0.85, 1.25 and 2.25 for parcels not exceeding 1 kg., 5 kgs and 10 kgs in weight respectively.

-The Postal Administration of Yugoslavia reserves the right to vary its charges in accordance with any modifications which may be introduced in the matter of charges by international conventions subsequent to the London Agreement of 1929.
+The Postal Administration of the Countries of the Levant under French Mandate shall have the right to vary its charges in accordance with any modifications which may be introduced in the matter of charges by international conventions subsequent to the Cairo Agreement of 1934.

-The Postal Administration of the United Kingdom reserves the right to vary its territorial rates in accordance with any alterations of these charges which may be decided upon in connexion with its parcel post relations with other countries generally.
+The Postal Administration of the United Kingdom shall have the right to vary its territorial rates in accordance with any alterations of these charges which may be decided upon in connection with its parcel post relations with other countries generally.

-SEA RATE.
+Article 7. - SEA RATE.